Guided Biofilm Therapy (GBT) in Ottawa

 Step 7 – Final Check

-Your dentist re-examines your mouth to ensure all biofilm and calculus have been fully removed.
-They’ll also assess your gum health and make any necessary recommendations for ongoing care.
+Our general dentistry and hygiene team conducts a final quality check to ensure that all targeted biofilm and hard calculus deposits have been thoroughly evaluated and cleared.
+During this final look, we will also assess your overall gum health and provide any necessary tailored recommendations for your ongoing preventive care.

 Step 8 – Recall & Follow-Up